icdevs/Icdevs_mainsite/_posts/2021-10-17-react-native-agent-bounty.md

 Thank you to the amazing community who has contributed to help turbocharge this Bounty:

 1 ICP - Deepsea (Jeremy K)
-10 ICP - DFINITY Acceleration Grant
+$250 USD of ICP at award date - DFINITY Acceleration Grant

 [Other ICDevs.org Bounties](https://icdevs.org/bounties.html)